klg56880/datafun-06-eda/README.md

 Named the script "karitaylor_eda.ipynb"

-## Clone project down to my machine
+## Cloned project down to my machine
 Opened VS Code

 Used file > open folder to access the folder where I want my project to reside